Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 Running steps~\ref{G1}-\ref{G4} successfully provides a (two-ended) black hole with Penrose diagram as in the rightmost picture of Figure~\ref{Fig1}, i.e.\ a black hole with a Cauchy horizon $\mathcal{CH}^+ \neq \emptyset$ and a spacelike singularity $\mathcal{S}\neq \emptyset$ partly given by $\mathcal{S}$ in the hairy black hole of Theorem~\ref{thm.intro}.
 We formalize the above strategy into the following open problem. \begin{open} Construct a (one or two)-ended black hole with a Cauchy horizon $\mathcal{CH}^+ \neq \emptyset$ and a spacelike singularity $\mathcal{S}\neq \emptyset$, which coincides with the hairy black hole singularity $\mathcal{S}$ from Theorem~\ref{thm.intro} away from $\mathcal{CH}^+ \cap \mathcal{S}$. \end{open}

-Our road-map towards a resolution of Open Problem~\ref{open1} indicates that the fluctuations and Kasner inversions of Theorem~\ref{thm.intro} \textbf{should play a role in the interior of asymptotically flat, non-hairy black holes}.
+Our road-map towards a resolution of Open Problem~\ref{open1} shows that the fluctuations and Kasner bounces of Theorem~\ref{thm.intro} \textbf{can play a role in the interior of asymptotically flat, non-hairy black holes}.
 We find it striking that, even when restricted to spherical symmetry, the spacelike singularity inside a black hole can obey such intricate dynamics.
+It is an interesting open problem to study the stability of these dynamics outside of any symmetry assumption and thus gauge their relevance to generic black hole solutions.

 To understand a larger class of black holes with both a Cauchy horizon $\mathcal{CH}^+ \neq \emptyset$ and a spacelike singularity $\mathcal{S}\neq \emptyset$, it is of interest to perturb the hairy black hole of Theorem~\ref{thm.intro} within spherical symmetry but relaxing spatial homogeneity.
-Subsequently following steps~\ref{G1}-\ref{G4}, where $g_{\ep}$ is replaced by a perturbed spacetime, will yield even more general insights than Open Problem~\ref{open1} into spherically-symmetric spacelike inside black holes, which we formalize in the following open problem (note Open Problem~\ref{open2} is the charged ($q_0\neq0$) version of Open Problem v in \cite{VDM21}).
+Subsequently following steps~\ref{G1}-\ref{G4}, where $g_{\ep}$ is replaced by a perturbed spacetime, will yield even more general insights than Open Problem~\ref{open1} into spherically symmetric spacelike inside black holes, which we formalize in the following open problem (note Open Problem~\ref{open2} is the charged ($q_0\neq0$) version of Open Problem v in \cite{VDM21}).

 \begin{open} Consider (two-ended) initial data on $\mathcal{H}^+$ such that, instead of \eqref{rough.data1}: for $\ep \in E_{\eta}$, as defined in Theorem~\ref{thm.intro}, with $N>0$ and $C_0>0$ sufficiently large constants.
 Prove (or disprove) that the terminal boundary is spacelike, and provide (reasonably) precise quantitative estimates.